nealbob/nealbob.github.io/_posts/2026-9-21-greatest-team.md

 Perhaps.
 But I think in Geelong's case there are a couple of things we can speculate on:

 First, while we shouldn't get too romantic about "culture", there must be something to say about Geelong's history and connection to place.
 While Geelong had a difficult period in the late 1990s and early 2000s, they didn't face the existential risks that other Victorian teams did (e.g., North Melbourne, Melbourne, Hawthorn, Footscray and Fitzroy).
-Geelong might be derided as 'Sleepy Hollow', but its stability is probably its greatest asset.
+Geelong might be derided as 'Sleepy Hollow', but its stability is clearly an asset.
 Ford has sponsored Geelong [for over 100 years](https://www.ford.com.au/about-ford/sponsorship/geelong-football-club/).
 Meanwhile, Geelong have had only four head coaches since 1990.
 By my count Carlton have had 11.
 [Cause and effect might go both ways with coaching turnover](https://www.afl.com.au/news/858998/st-kilda-saints-unwanted-mantle-as-the-merry-go-round-spins-again), but there has to be some benefit from continuity.

 The second factor is easier to define and harder to argue with: Stephen Wells.
 As far as I'm aware, he's the only person connected to Geelong for the entire period, having joined as an [assistant recruiter in 1984](https://www.geelongcats.com.au/news/235813/wells-receives-lifetime-achievement-award).
 Wells' ability to unearth playing talent with late draft picks and rookies has been [well documented](https://www.geelongadvertiser.com.au/sport/geelong-recruiting-doyen-stephen-wells-top-40-afl-draft-gems-ranked-in-order/news-story/81d3d0af096b6b6a48a75d26c1600dc1) and is arguably the most important factor in Geelong staying competitive for so long.

 ## Glass half-full or glass half-empty

 For some Geelong fans the pain of the near misses and the nagging feeling that premierships have been "left on the table" is hard to take.
 At the same time, by just about any statistical measure other than premierships, Geelong have been the best-performed team since 1990.
 And most other teams, except Brisbane and Hawthorn, would probably take Geelong's record if they could.
 When you think about it like this, being an unhappy Geelong supporter in 2026 would seem like extreme ingratitude.

+What about the haters?
+It's fair to point out that Geelong's win rate is affected by our home-ground advantage.
+But it doesn't explain all of it.
+Supporters of Hawthorn, Brisbane, Richmond and West Coast might say to themselves, "We beat them when it mattered"; others might clutch at conspiracy theories.
+But the truth is probably more mundane: a stable off-field environment, a good recruiter and a couple of bad days in September.